 Once you have close range zeroed your firearm, you can progressively increase the distance and make changes, but this does all depend on whether you have access to other ranges to accomplish this.
-Fortunately, there are a number of ballistic apps available which will give you extremely accurate elevation data, but it's all dependant on what you enter first establish a zero @ 25 yards then increase distance or establish a zero then use additional data (ballistic coefficient & muzzle velocity) to apply in a ballistic app which is covered in the section "Introduction to Ballistics Applications" at back of this manual
+Fortunately, there are a number of ballistic apps available which will give you extremely accurate elevation data, but it's all dependant on what you enter first.